nullsection/Discord-DLL-Hijacking/README.md

 ```

 ### Server setup
-Enable apache 2 and copy across the files from below.
+Enable apache 2 and copy across the files from below (I forgot the bat file in the ss).
 ![image](https://user-images.githubusercontent.com/46195001/232535184-26456e4b-9a92-439e-b8e1-5c1405b792d1.png)

 Create your macro in a convincing manner, get them to execute it.